vedantyaduvanshi/KyaSolarChalega/README.md

 # KyaSolarChalega
-A Decision maker , whether Solar is suitable for you or not !?
+A Decision maker.
+Whether Solar is suitable for you or not !?